 Suddenly, following Morley’s manifesto, the ‘pop’ word was everywhere as groups began to embrace the healthiness of pop rather than the darker conditions of post punk.
 Thereafter, the peak of new pop came remarkably quickly as a horde of new sonic terrorists seized control of the mainstream.
 In a glorious eighteen month stretch between the spring of 1981 and the autumn of 1982, non-stars went supernova if only for a moment, innovation went down with a spoonful of sugar and all the old babies were thrown out with the bath water.

 To varying degrees, all of these new groups had grasped the importance of image and its power to seduce and motivate.
-They had all coated their music in a commercial sheen, some pursuing a ‘sugared pill’ strategy while others reveled in sonic luxury for the sheer glam thrill of it all.
+They had all coated their music in a commercial sheen, some pursuing a ‘sugared pill’ strategy while others revelled in sonic luxury for the sheer glam thrill of it all.
 While on the surface they appeared as a ‘punk never happened’ scenario, a retreat into escapism, in truth they were furthering punk’s original mission, albeit in a much transformed context.

 New Pop sounded utopian and it was, but as early as 1983, there was an ever increasing sense that the new pop dream had already turned sour.
-Scritti Politti, ABC, Human League, Soft Cell, The Associates and the other creative bright sparks who had pioneered it all had been displaced by the clones and opportunists who had little or no connection to punk.
+John Foxx, Scritti Politti, ABC, Human League, Soft Cell, The Associates and the other creative bright sparks who had pioneered it all had been displaced by the clones and opportunists who had little or no connection to punk.
 The utter deluge of Eurythmics, Wham’s, Culture Club’s, Flock Of Seagulls and Kajagoogoo’s diluted the impact and it all became too shiny, too false, and too fucking meaningless.

 In the end, new pop’s ultimate mischief and undoing came from Frankie Goes To Hollywood.
 An apocalyptic gay disco army, they were new pop with a punk hard-on although their reign would be shortlived.
 They were far too intense and brazen for Thatcher’s children who once again began to feel the comforting pull of terminal mediocrity.
-All of a sudden Howard Jones, Nik Kershaw, Paul Young and the sanctimonious saving of starving children in Africa seemed a much safer bet!
+All of a sudden Howard Jones, Nik Kershaw, Paul Young and the sanctimonious saving of starving children in Africa seemed like a much safer bet!

 01. M ‘Pop Musik’ (March 1979 Chart Peak #2)